sheerun/babel-plugin-file-loader/README.md

 Tells where to put static files.
 By default it's `"/public"`.

 This path is relative to the root of project.
+Setting value `null` prevents the plugin to copy the file.

 ### publicPath